Gordonia phage Tonaltzin

 GPS Coordinates36.225576 N, 115.084276 W Map

 Discovery NotesThis phage was originally isolated by Ryal Tilleth in Fall 2023 from a soil sample collected at Alexander Villas Park.
 The sample came from a darker, biologically rich area with abundant fauna.
-The phage was later adopted by Emilce Camila Ortuno Valdez in Fall 2025 for further study.
+The phage was later adopted by Emilce Camila Ortuno Valdez in Fall 2025 for further study (purification, amplification, and characterization).

-Naming NotesThe name Tonalzin comes from Nahuatl, the language of the Aztecs, which is more widely recognized than Purepecha.
-As a Mexican college student with some Purepecha heritage, I wanted a name that honors the indigenous cultures and is meaningful both personally and to the broader scientific community.
-Tonaltzin can be interpreted as "little sun" or "little vital spark", reflecting the phage's small size, slow growth, and persistent nature.
+Naming NotesThe name Tonaltzin comes from Nahuatl, the language of the Aztecs, which is more widely recognized than Purepecha.
+I, Emilce Camila Ortuno Valdez, a Mexican college student with some Purepecha heritage, wanted a name that honors indigenous cultures and is meaningful both personally and to the broader scientific community.
+Tonaltzin can be interpreted as “little sun” or “little vital spark,” reflecting the phage’s small size, slow growth, and persistent nature.

 Sequencing Information